14 Backyard Poultry / Caged Birds / Fish / Reptiles / Amphibians

 All snakes are carnivorous.
 Since snakes eat whole prey, they often do not have nutritional issues.
 Their main prey item will be species specific, as some are insectivorous and other will eat such things as lizards, mice, or other snakes.
 Many snakes kept in captivity have been transitioned to eating such prey items as mice, rats, or rabbits.
 A snake should not be offered a prey item whose circumference is larger than the thickest part of the snake’s body.
 A live prey item should never be left with the snake, as snakes do not constrict in defense.
 Oftentimes, they suffer bite wounds or death from fighting with the prey.
 Insects may be fed live but other live prey should be avoided as they can kill the snake while defending themselves.
 Frozen prey can be purchased for feeding.
 An owner should transition the snake from live prey by offering it freshly killed prey items.
 There are many resources online on how to transition a snake from live to frozen prey.
 The snake should defecate after a meal before being fed again; with this provision, young snakes generally can be fed every 2-7 days while adult snakes can be fed every 7-21 days.
 Some species of snakes, like a ball python, will go for weeks without eating.
 If the snake begins to lose weight it should be seen by a veterinarian.
 Snakes that are going to shed will go off feed beforehand and become dull in color.
 Their eyes will turn cloudy blue when they are close to shedding, which will temporarily blind them.
 The snake should be left alone at this time.

 Each species of reptile has its own unique dietary requirements that often require vitamin and mineral supplementation.
 This is especially true for tortoises, turtles, and lizards.
 Many of these supplements are now commercially available and tailored for some species.
 The frequency and types of supplementation that the animals require will change depending on species, so you will have to search for reputable sources.
 A good supplement will list what vitamins it provides, but also the source.
 Some reptiles cannot use vitamins unless they come from the correct source.
 Most reptiles require a calcium supplement in their diet to prevent metabolic bone disease.
 To properly use the calcium in their diets, reptiles require vitamin D3.
 This can be supplemented in the diet but is best provided through natural sunlight that is not filtered through glass or plastic as that eliminates the UVB rays they require.
-If that is not possible, a reptile UVB bulb should be provided.
+The vast majority of reptiles and amphibians will require a UVB light as part of their habitat because very few get enough natural sunlight that is not filtered through glass to permit them to make enough vitamin D to contribute to calcium metabolism.
+A reptile UVB bulb should be provided.
 This bulb will need to be changed every 6 months to make sure it is providing not just light but also the UVB rays that reptiles require to metabolize calcium.

 Always research the proper diet for the specific species of animal.
 For example, animals that are primarily herbivorous should not be fed high-protein dog or cat food, which makes the animal feel full without providing sufficient non-digestible dietary fiber and other components of a plant-based diet.
 The diet for each species will vary in protein, protein sources, and plant matter.
 Standard captive raised insects are not nutritionally complete enough for healthy reptiles.
 These prey items need to be fed a nutritious diet before being fed to a pet reptile.
 In addition, they should be supplemented, often through dusting with appropriate calcium and vitamins.
 Iceberg lettuce should be avoided, as it is devoid of nutrients.
 Spinach should also be avoided, as it binds calcium easily, further increasing risk of metabolic bone disease.